-In this case, the skool file declared in the [Config] section of game.ref will be used; if no skool file is declared in game.ref, game.skool will be used if it exists.
-In addition, any existing files besides game.ref that are named game.ref (e.g. game-bugs.ref, game-pokes.ref and so on) will also be used.
+In this case, the skool file declared in the [Config] section will be used; if no skool file is declared, game.skool will be used if it exists.
+In addition, any existing files besides game.ref that are named game.ref (e.g. game-bugs.ref, game-pokes.ref and so on) will also be used, along with any extra files named in the RefFiles parameter in the [Config] section.